“Success is never owned, it is rented, and the rent is due every day.” — Rory Vaden

 Dogs need to understand the rules before we can expect them to follow them.
 If they are still young enough to test their environment, you'd better make sure you are attentive to them so you can redirect when they investigate something new.

 Dogs are opportunistic scavengers.
-Their instincts will tell them to explore and find things that will help their survival.
-That doesn't always align with how we want them to learn.
+Their instincts will tell them to explore and find things that will help their survival or add to their fun.
+That doesn't always align with what we want them to learn.

 Don't be in a rush to afford them freedom.
 Make sure they are ready for it first!